 The Academy has updated its Safeguarding and Child Protection policy (Sept 2020) in line with the updated Keeping Children Safe in Education 2020.
 This policy is available in the policies section of the website.
 The key changes included in KCSIE 2020 include:

 Please feel free to contact the Designated Safeguarding Lead (Mrs Hillman) or the Safeguarding Team at firstname.lastname@example.org

-Bexhill Academy participated in Safer Internet Day Feb 2020.
+Bexhill Academy is participating in Safer Internet Day Feb 2021.
 This is a global annual event and supports the academy’s wider Online Safety education programme.
-Whilst the event has now finished the materials will remain on our website as they contain many useful references and contacts for our students and parents/carers.
+Once the event finishes, the materials will remain on our website as they contain many useful references and contacts for our students and parents/carers.

 Information for Parents/Carers on County Lines

 Advise for young people worried about gangs and violence

 Information for parents and carers

 The Professionals Online Safety Helpline (POSH) was setup in 2011 to help all members of the community working with or for children in the UK, with any online safety issues they, or children and young people in their care, may face.
 Tel: 0345 381 4772.
 Email : email@example.com